allensandiego/namecheap/README.md

 ### Disclaimer
 A few notes about the script.

-- Tested on Debian 12.
+- Tested only Debian 12.
-- Tested on domains with less than 10 entries.
+- Tested only domains with less than 10 entries.
 - Generates response-{datetime}.xml listing all dns host entries in specified domain and request-{datetime}.txt showing the http get url on the install/application directory.

 Use at your own risk.